ageh/tool-installer/README.md

 The `list` command lists the tools specified in the configuration, sorted by tool name.

 A `--short` option is available, limiting the description to 50 characters and omitting the repository owner's name.

+### `check`

+The `check` commands downloads the latest release information from GitHub and displays for which of the installed tools an update is available.

+By default it only checks the installed tools from the cache, but with the `--all` flag it will also obtain the latest release information from all tools listed in the configuration file.

 ## FAQ